milonmaze/privacy-terms-observatory/www.facebook.com/policy/cookies/printable.md

 Our business partners may also choose to share information with Meta from cookies set in their own websites' domains, whether or not you have a Facebook account or are logged in.
 Specifically, cookies named _fbc or _fbp may be set on the domain of the business partner whose site you're visiting.
 Unlike cookies that are set on Meta's own domains, these cookies aren’t accessible by Meta when you're on a site other than the one on which they were set, including when you are on one of our domains.
 They serve the same purposes as cookies set in Meta's own domain, which are to personalise content (including ads), measure ads, produce analytics and provide a safer experience, as set out in this Cookies Policy.

+1

+We've listed below cookies we commonly use and the common purposes for which we use these:

+Cookie

+Description

+Lifespan

+c_user; xs

+We use these cookies to authenticate you and keep you logged in as you navigate between Facebook Pages.

+365 days

+sb; dbln

+These cookies help us to identify your browser securely.

+2 years

+datr

+This is a unique identifier for your browser that, among other things, helps us protect you from fraud.
+This cookie also helps us to identify browsers used by malicious actors and to prevent cyber-security attacks.

+2 years

+csrf

+This cookie helps us to keep your account secure.

+Session

+fr

+Depending on your choices, this cookie is used to deliver, measure and improve the relevancy of ads.

+90 days

+_fbp; _fbc

+These cookies identify browsers for businesses using our Meta Products for the purposes of providing advertising and site analytics services.

+Session

+oo

+This cookie helps store your advertising preferences.

+5 years

+presence

+This cookie supports your use of Messenger chat windows.

+30 days

+dpr; wd

+These cookies help deliver an optimal experience for your device’s screen.

+7 days

 Return to top
 Where do we use cookies?